 “We must deal with it,” she said.
 “We can do this.
 We can pursue the dream.”

-The sign for a new street that will be constructed in Spokane also was unveiled at the celebration.
+The sign for a new street that will be constructed in Spokane was unveiled at the celebration.
 The street will be called Martin Luther King Jr. Way.
-The $3.7 million project was approved by the Spokane City Council last week after nearly a quarter century of attempts.
-Eventually, the street will connect Riverside Avenue to Trent Avenue near the Union Gospel Mission.
+The $3.7 million project was approved by the Spokane City Council last week after nearly a quarter-century of attempts.
+Eventually, the street will connect Riverside and Trent avenues near the Union Gospel Mission.

-Before the march, Watkins recited King’s famous “I had a dream” speech.
-As he began, the sun burnt through the clouds and shined on the captivated audience.
-And it continued to shine as the group marched together through Riverfront Park.
+Before the march, Watkins recited King’s famous “I have a dream” speech.
+As he began, the sun burst through the clouds and shone on the captivated audience.
+And it continued to shine as the group marched through Riverfront Park.

-The march’s route was slightly re-routed by police after a suspicious package was found downtown on the northeast corner of Main Avenue and Washington Street.
+The march was rerouted slightly by police after a suspicious package was found downtown on the northeast corner of Main Avenue and Washington Street.
 Most marchers did not seem to notice, though, and the package was eventually rendered safe.